en fr de

 Teachers' relationships to their languages and cultures shape their approach to linguistic and cultural teaching and learning in the classroom.
 While plurilingualism has become official policy, the success of plurilingual education relies on teachers' language well-being.
 This concept is often overlooked, but it must be defined in light of Europe's sociolinguistic diversity, characterized, for example, by the presence of co-official, minoritized, and migrant or home languages.
 These specificities influence teachers' language identity.
 Teachers often navigate contradictions between their own beliefs or attitudes and the task of fostering pupils' plurilingual competencies.
 Moreover, the Council of Europe member states share a commitment to diversity and democracy through language education.

-The project addresses this issue by defining the concept of teachers' plurilingual wellbeing as recognising and valuing the potential of one’s own language repertoire and feeling comfortable with using it in a variety of personal and professional contexts.
+The project addresses this issue by defining the concept of teachers' plurilingual wellbeing as being aware and valuing the potential of one’s own language repertoire and feeling comfortable with using it in a variety of personal and professional contexts.

 Envisaged project results